 Alibaba payment methods overview

 Alibaba.com integrates numerous existing payment systems, including credit cards, telegraph transfer, and Western Union.
 Transfers are one of the most frequently used payment methods in the world.
-It turns out that banks charge their customers with a fixed transfer fee between $30 and $50.
+It turns out that banks charge their customers a fixed transfer fee between $30 and $50.

 Advantages: Payments require 2 hours to reach the designated supplier’s bank account.